ActiveSolution/active-lab-iac2022/labs/terraform.md

 __Note:__ Yes, this is abbreviated, but contains the most important parts.

 This error message is telling you that the user responsible for running Terraform (you) do not have permission to read the secrets in the vault.
-A permission that is required when managing KeyVault secrets from Terraform.
+A permission that is required when managing Key Vault secrets from Terraform.

-To solve this, you need to add an access policy that allows the current user to access the KeyVault secrets.
+To solve this, you need to add an access policy that allows the current user to access the Key Vault secrets.

-To create an access policy, you need to add an `access_policy` child block to the KeyVault resource.
+To create an access policy, you need to add an `access_policy` child block to the Key Vault resource.
 The policy needs the tenant ID and the object ID of the identity that is to be affected by this policy.
 In this case, that's the user currently executing the script, which is available through the `azurerm_client_config` data source called __current__.

 To configure the access policy, you need to set the following properties